Mesa Community College logo

 Key Highlights

-• Hosted then-President George W. Bush in 2004, highlighting its role in national discussions on job training.
+• Hosted President George W. Bush in 2004 to discuss national job training initiatives.

 Timeline